Virtuouz/Vellum-meta/src/docs/developer-guide/authoring/creating-pages.md

 ### `eleventyExcludeFromCollections`
 This a `true` or `false` field that indicates if the page should be excluded from the collections.
 A page marked as draft will have this value set to `true` at build time.
 This will prevent the page from showing up in 11ty collections which effectively means that it will not show up in any navigation or the sitemap.

+### `date`
+The `date` field is the creation date of the page.
+If left blank the file's created date will be used.
+This primarily used for sorting in the changelog.
+To learn more about what vales are supported check out the official 11ty date documentation [here](https://www.11ty.dev/docs/dates/){target=_blank}.

 ### `eleventyNavigation`
 This is the navigation for the page.
 There is an in depth section on navigation [here](src/docs/developer-guide/authoring/navigation.md#eleventynavigation).